-As noted earlier, the previously proposed Tinley Park Place development was abandoned and the Village has acquired a substantial portion of the former development site.
-Based on recommendations of its Branding consultant, it is now contemplated that the North Street location could become the site of the community park and music based entertainment center previously contemplated to be part of the redevelopment of the existing commuter parking lot.
-The parking deck plans have been "shelved" for future consideration should revised development plans reflect a need for expanded parking opportunities in the vicinity.
+As noted earlier, the previously proposed Tinley Park Place development (Project 4) was abandoned and the Village has subsequently acquired a significant portion of the former development site.
+Based on recommendations of its Branding consultant, it is now contemplated recommended by the branding consultants.
+Additional property acquisition is expected to be required.